Introduction

 Projects

-Notes must belong to a project, and most commands operate on the current
+Notes must belong to a project, and most commands operate on the current project.
+It is not currently possible for notes to exist outside of projects.

-Project discovery and creation is automatic, and there is no requirement for repository names to be unique.
+There is no requirement for repository names to be unique.
 A unique project ID is derived from the root directory’s name, and users are prompted to provide a “hint” to better describe the project.

 For example, a project located at ~/dev/foo may be assigned an ID of foo-1,